AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::Command.md

   "Parameters": {
     "WorkingDir": {
       "Type": "String",
-      "Description": "The path where the command will be executed in the instance."
+      "Description": "The path where command will be executed in the instance."
     },
     "CommandContent": {
       "Type": "String",
-      "Description": "The content of the command.
+      "Description": "The content of command.
 Content requires base64 encoding.
 Maximum size support 16KB."
     },
     "Type": {
       "Type": "String",